The Order of the Sun

 Progressives seek to learn from Ethertech while avoiding what they see as pitfalls of the ancient technology.
 Many are open to utilizing Moonshards and a form of Psience, as long as the proper controls are in place that avoid the fate of the Archons.
 What those controls may be are a source of constant debate among Progressives.
 Most see a day where Ethertech and the Archons’ Psience will become obsolete.

 Puritans reject Moonshards and all Ethertech, finding salvation only in Solartech.
-While not yet having the advancements in genetics that Ethertech provides, Puritans have developed some of the most advanced energy-generation technology in Anasta.
+While not yet having the advancements in genetics that Ethertech provides, Puritan engineers have developed some of the most advanced energy-generation technology in Anasta.
 In areas where they lag behind Ethertech, they believe discipline and and skill can overcome whatever hurdles they face until Solartech can be developed to address it.

 The Order is centered in Helis, and their Ziggurat is testament to their mastery of Solartech.
 Here, the Order is lead by the Hierophant and their Council of Six.
 The current Hierophant is a Progressive, while the Council is evenly split.